Anshorei/zeronet_cryptography/README.md

 from the main project because it could be useful to build programs that have to sign data that ZN clients will consider valid.

+## Note
+Due to bitcoin-rs not having been updated for secp256k1 v0.17.2, the dependency has been replaced with an updated crate in the cratez repository.
+When the dependencies on the bitcoin crate are resolved this change can be undone.

 ## Benchmarks
 Zerucrypt has not been benchmarked yet.
 If you'd like to help: contact Ansho Rei (anshorei@zeroid.bit) on ZeroMe or ZeroMail!